dsi-principles-prog/syllabus/README.md

 - 30% midterm project
 - 30% final project

 You will have the opportunity to drop two homeworks/short assignments.
-To receive credit, assignments must be turned by the deadline.
+To receive credit, assignments must be submitted by the deadline.
 Sections of assignments will be selected at random for grading.

 ## Contact Information